loungerider/local-devenv-demo/README.md

 ```

 On chromeOS minikube uses the `kvm2` driver and the initilization of the cluster will replace the `/etc/libvirt/qemu.conf` file.
-Podman setup will update `/etc/subuid` and `/etc/subgid` and create the file `/etc/containers/policy.json`
+Podman setup will update `/etc/subuid` and `/etc/subgid` and create the file `/etc/containers/policy.json` and `/etc/containers/registries.conf`

 TODO: Test on Windows and Linux running on bare metal.